-Is it time to clean up your act?
+Is it time to clean up your act when using food?

-Using food is often given a bad rap in training.
+Using food in training is often given a bad rap.
 In both dog training and the horse world, it is blamed for a number of problem behaviours.

 ” It teaches the horse to be muggy”.